E

 • Expanded the digitalization of services and administrative operations

-Embargoing transport of endangered species and prohibiting use of illegal species as food ingredients
+Embargoing transport of illegal wildlife and prohibiting use of illegal species as food ingredients

-Embargoing transport of endangered species and prohibiting use of illegal species as food ingredients
+Embargoing transport of illegal wildlife and prohibiting use of illegal species as food ingredients

 5% 10% 25%